Alevism: Cem and Cemevi

-Alevi religious, cultural and other social activities take place in assembly houses (Cemevi).
-The ceremony's prototype is the Muhammad's nocturnal ascent into heaven, where he beheld a gathering of forty saints (Kırklar Meclisi), and the Divine Reality made manifest in their leader, Ali.
+Alevi religious, cultural and other social activities take place in the cemevi "assembly house".
+The ceremony's prototype is the Muhammad's nocturnal ascent into heaven, where he beheld a gathering of forty saints (Kırklar Meclisi), and the ultimate reality made manifest in their leader, Ali.

-The Cem ceremony features music, singing, and dancing (Samāh) in which both women and men participate.
+The Cem is the gathering for ritualistic reasons which features music, singing, and dancing in which both women and men participate.
 Rituals are performed in Turkish, Zazaki, Kurmanji and other local languages.